 A travel company asks customers to fill out a satisfaction survey during their trip.
 The survey includes a box to opt in to marketing messages from third parties.
 The customers' details are then passed down a chain of list brokers.
 Five years later, a company buys a list with these customers' details and wants to send messages promoting its home improvement products.
-Given how long ago the consent was obtained, and the fact that there is no link between the original travel product and the home improvement product, this is very unlikely to constitute valid consent for marketing calls or texts from that home improvement company.
+Given how long ago the consent was obtained, and the fact that there is no link between the original travel product and the home improvement product, this will not constitute valid consent for marketing calls or texts from that home improvement company.

-85. It is very important that organisations trust the source of any indirect consent.
+- 94. It is very important that organisations trust the source of any indirect consent.
 If a list broker or other third party source cannot provide details of how and when consent was obtained, organisations should not rely on it.
 If an organisation receives complaints from individuals it was told had indirectly consented to its messages, this should act as an alert that the source may be unreliable, and the organisation should not rely on indirect consent from that source in future.
-See also the section below on buying a marketing list.
+See also the section below on buying a marketing list. - 95.
+Some organisations may wish to contact their customers with marketing material relating to third parties.
+This can take different forms such as the third party providing all of the content of the material which the organisation then sends out or it could be a dual branding exercise between the organisation and the third party.